Cape Liberty Cruise Port: History

 The Cape Liberty Cruise Port is located on a 430 acre site that had been originally developed for industrial uses in the 1930s and then taken over by the U.S. government during World War II as the Military Ocean Terminal at Bayonne.
 After conversion of a portion of the site for use as a passenger terminal with full customs and immigration facilities, in May 2004, the Voyager of the Seas became the first ship to depart from the site, the first time in almost four decades that a passenger ship had departed from a port in the state.
 The Voyager of the Seas was one of two ships to have her base of operations shifted to Bayonne from the Manhattan Cruise Terminal on the Hudson River waterfront of Manhattan's West Side.

 Operators

 Royal Caribbean is one of the port's primary tenants.
-In May 2006 the – then the world's largest cruise ship – was christened in a broadcast carried live on the NBC's The Today Show.
+In May 2006 – then the world's largest cruise ship – was christened in a broadcast carried live on the NBC's The Today Show.

-Celebrity Cruises bases the Celebrity Summit out of Cape Liberty from May to October.
+Celebrity Cruises bases Celebrity Summit out of Cape Liberty from May to October.

 Before the cruise terminal opened in 2004, no cruise ships had been based out of the New Jersey Hudson Waterfront since the Hamburg-America Line left its Hoboken, New Jersey dock several decades previously.

-The Oasis of the Seas was originally supposed to begin to sail out of Cape Liberty in May 2020, but due to the COVID-19 pandemic, it ended up beginning to sail out in September 2021 for the 2022–24 seasons.
+Oasis of the Seas was originally supposed to begin to sail out of Cape Liberty in May 2020, but due to the COVID-19 pandemic, it ended up beginning to sail out in September 2021 for the 2022–24 seasons.